-If want to encrypt your AWS Glue metadata with a customer-managed KMS key, you need to perform a few additional steps to allow AMS to aggregate data from the account:
+To encrypt your AWS Glue metadata with a customer-managed KMS key, you must perform the following additional steps to allow AMS to aggregate data from the account:

-- 1. Open the KMS console: https://console.aws.amazon.com/kms Customer Managed Keys page and click on the key ID that you plan to use to encrypt the AWS Glue metadata. - 2.
-Click on the Aliases tab, and then Create alias on the right side of the screen. - 3.
-In the text box, enter AmsReportingFlywheelCustomKey and click Create alias.
+- 1. Open the AWS Key Management Service console at https://console.aws.amazon.com/ kms, and then choose Customer Managed Keys. - 2.
+Select the key ID that you plan to use to encrypt the AWS Glue metadata. - 3.
+Choose the Aliases tab, and then choose Create alias. - 4.
+In the text box, enter AmsReportingFlywheelCustomKey, and then choose Create alias.